SASM235/SASM235/README.md

-I am a geospatial student at RMIT and a postgraduate in Applied Geology.
+I am a geospatial student and a postgraduate in Applied Geology.
 I am passionate about processing, analyzing, and interpreting geospatial data.
 I enjoy learning and utilizing various geospatial platforms for Earth Science applications.

 Welcome to my page!!